Secretary of State

 Tax and Title

-Within 15 days of buying a vehicle, you must title it in your name at a Secretary of State branch office.
+Within 15 days of buying a vehicle, you must title it in your name at a Secretary of State office.
 Failure to transfer the title within that time will result in a $15 late fee.
-At the time of titling, a $15 title transfer fee will be collected as well as 6% use tax.
-Sales to father, mother, son, daughter, brother, sister, husband, wife, grandparents, grandchildren, stepfather, stepmother, stepchild, stepsister, stepbrother, legal ward, or legal guardian of the previous owner are tax-exempt.
+At the time of titling, a $15 title transfer fee will be collected.
+If a lien is added, the fee is $16.
+A six-percent use tax will also be collected.
+No use tax is collected when the title transfer is made to a father, mother, son, daughter, brother, sister, husband, wife grandparent, grandchild, stepfather, stepmother, stepchild, stepsister, stepbrother, father-in-law, mother-in-law, brother-in-law, sister-in-law, son-in-law, daughter-in-law, grandparent-in-law, legal ward or legal guardian of the previous owner.

 Obtaining an Instant Title

 Individuals who need to obtain a title may process an application at any Secretary of State branch office.
 Title applications require proof of vehicle ownership and proper identification.
-Individuals who have lost an existing Michigan title and need to obtain a replacement title immediately can take advantage of instant title service at several branch offices.
-Locate the nearest instant title office.
+Individuals who have lost an existing Michigan title and need to obtain a replacement title immediately can take advantage of instant title service at all Branch Offices.

 Buying a New License Plate

 You must present a valid Michigan no-fault insurance certificate for the vehicle.